hantsy/spring-puzzles/docs/hibernate-reactive.md

 Till now, we have integrated Hibernate Reactive with Spring IOC container, next we will use the `PostRepositoy` to shake hands with the backend database.
 Let's begin to build the web layer.

-Hibernate Reactive provides two different asynchronous APIs, one is based on Java 8 `CompletionStage`, another is  based on the [Smallrye Munity project](https://smallrye.io/smallrye-mutiny) which implements Reactive Streams specification.
-We used the later in this post.
+There are two different type asynchronous APIs available in Hibernate Reactive , one is based on Java 8 `CompletionStage`, another is  built on  [Smallrye Munity project](https://smallrye.io/smallrye-mutiny) .
+The later implements Reactive Streams specification, we use it in this post.

-But Spring does not have a built-in Smallrye Mutiny support, there are some possible solutions to overcome this barrier.
+But unfortunately Spring does not have a built-in Smallrye Mutiny support as RxJava 2/3.

+There are some possible solutions can be used to overcome this barrier.

-*  Convert the Smallrye APIs to Reactor APIs, then use it as general Reactor in `RouterFunction` or `Controller` class.
+*  Convert the SmallRye APIs to Reactor APIs, then use the Reactor APIs directly in `RouterFunction` or `Controller` class.
 * Similar to the existing RxJava 1/2/3, JDK 9+ Flow support in Spring WebFlux, we can add Smallry Munity as another alternative of the official Reactor.

 Let's explore them one by one.

 Firstly let's try to convert the Munity APIs to Reactor APIs.
 Assume we will use  `RouterFunction` to handle the web request.

 Add the following dependency to the project *pom.xml* file.